• Skip to primary navigation

 • Apple cider vinegar - This will react with the other cake ingredients to create a light and fluffy texture.

-• Red gel food colouring - Make sure that you use good-quality gel colouring which is different from general food colouring.
+• Red gel food colouring - Use good-quality gel colouring which is different from general food colouring.
 With gel colouring, the red will be a bright red instead of the brown colour poor-quality red food colour often gives a cake.
+Another example of when I've used this colouring is in my eggless red velvet cake loaf with Oreos.

-• Vegan cream cheese - For this recipe I used the vegan Philadelphia cream cheese.
+• Vegan cream cheese - For this recipe I used the vegan Philadelphia cream cheese like I did in my vegan chocolate cheesecake recipe.
+It always works so well.

 • Vegan butter block - Make sure that you use a vegan block butter for the frosting, instead of a spread.
 This way it will be thick just like a frosting should be.